'Absolutely totalled' - Several people injured in crash

-Several people have been injured in a serious two-car crash in Auckland's Red Beach.
+Two people have been seriously injured in a two-car crash at Auckland's Red Beach.

-Emergency services were called to the crash on Whangaparaoa Rd at about 7.30pm.
+Emergency services were called to the crash on Whangaparaoa Rd at about 7.30pm last night .

-A police spokesperson said several people had been injured but could not confirm the exact number harmed or their condition.
+A police spokesperson said the two people were transported to hospital after receiving serious injuries in the collision.

 Whangaparaoa Rd was partially blocked while emergency services respond and the vehicles are towed, police said.